-4 Police investigations.
+Police investigations.

-5 I have been informed that a Philip Woyka and another boy have submitted civil claims against 6 7 Edinburgh Academy, which includes a claim of physical 8 abuse against me.
+5 I have been informed that a Philip and another boy have submitted civil claims against 6 7 Edinburgh Academy, which includes a claim of physical 8 abuse against me.
 I have never been approached by the school about this or any other civil claim.
 The first 9 10 I knew about either claim was when you informed me of 11 this at my interview.
-I do remember a boy who was 12 repeatedly misbehaving in an art class and the teacher, who was very annoyed, sent the boy to me to be punished.
-13 14 I'm afraid to say I walloped him with a short stick during a break in the classroom.
-It was a broken 15 16 pointer stick and I whacked him on the backside over his 17 clothes.
-He was about ten years old and that would have 18 been around 1971.
+I do remember a boy who was repeatedly misbehaving in an art class and the teacher, 12 who was very annoyed, sent the boy to me to be punished.
+13 14 I'm afraid to say I walloped him with a short stick 15 during a break in the classroom.
+It was a broken pointer stick and I whacked him on the backside over his 16 17 clothes.
+He was about ten years old and that would have been around 1971.
+18 administer corporal punishment.
+There was nothing else done at that time.

 19 It was as a result of that incident that the then 20 headmaster, James Britton, held a staff meeting about 21 corporal punishment.
 I believe that boy told his 22 parents and they made a complaint to the headmaster.
-23 Mr Britton didn't want corporal punishment, but most of 24 the staff did so it remained at that time, but 25 Mr Britton did tell staff not to use wooden sticks to administer corporal punishment.
-There was nothing else 1 2 done at that time.
-It was many years later, I think it was 3 February 2020, that I was interviewed about that by the 4 5 police.
-The police told me that the complaint was that 6 I had hit a boy repeatedly with a billiard cue.
-I was interviewed by the police and I had my lawyer represent 7 8 me.
+23 Mr Britton didn't want corporal punishment, but most of 24 the staff did so it remained at that time, but 25 Mr Britton did tell staff not to use wooden sticks to

+It was many years later, I think it was February 2020, that I was interviewed about that by the police.
+The police told me that the complaint was that I had hit a boy repeatedly with a billiard cue.
+I was interviewed by the police and I had my lawyer represent me.
 The answer to it all was that I was released without any charge."

-9 My Lady, I move on to paragraph 98, page 17: 10 "Iain Wares.
-Knowledge of specific named alleged 11 12 abusers Iain Wares.
+My Lady, I move on to paragraph 98, page 17:

+"Iain Wares.
+Knowledge of specific named alleged

+abusers Iain Wares.

 Recently I've been thinking about Iain Wares.
 13 14 I worked with Iain and I can say that I have been on different trips with him and never suspected anything at 15 16 all.
 You have to imagine the situation.
 For example, 17 he accompanied me on several school trips and stayed in 18 youth hostels.
 The situation there is that everyone 19 sleeps together in one big room and there is a warden 20 who is in charge of the hostel.
-If there had been 21 anything going on the warden would certainly have raised 22 it and reported it to the school.
-On those trips there were guite a number of boys and 23
+If there had been anything going on the warden would certainly have raised 21 22 it and reported it to the school.